FXbiker/Voicemeeter-Potato-Activator/README.md

 # What the script does:

-The script is simple with two lines, you can read it for yorself but it simple changes the "code" value in reg add "HKEY_CURRENT_USER\VB-Audio\VoiceMeeter" to "738879" and launches voicemeeterx64
+The script is simple with two lines, you can read it for yorself but it simple changes the "code" value in reg edit at "HKEY_CURRENT_USER\VB-Audio\VoiceMeeter" to "738879" and launches voicemeeterx64

 # Credit: